 Because of the often-limited marketing budget, many marketers are under constant pressure to reduce costs.
 Marketing automation makes this possible by automating marketing processes and providing reusable templates that eliminate many mind-numbing, time-consuming tasks.

-Do it yourself or outsourcing it?
+Do it yourself or outsource it?

 A marketing manager can also achieve more efficiency by training the marketing team so that you are able to do everything in-house.
-The other side is that when you are marketing director and you have an inefficient marketing department, outsourcing can be a better solution.
+The other side is that when you are the marketing director and you have an inefficient marketing department, outsourcing can be a better solution.

 5. Decrease dependency on the IT department